bkanuka/blog/_posts/2014-04-15-randomly-selecting-with-average.md

 where $$ \alpha > 0 $$ and $$ \beta > 0 $$.
 The beta distribution is a nice choice for this problem for two reasons.
 First is because of its finite support on the interval $$ [0, 1] $$.
-Second, it's mean is very easy to calculate.
+Second, its mean is very easy to calculate.

 $$ \mu = \frac{\alpha}{\alpha + \beta} $$